Hallatscheklab/StatPhys/_sources/Course-Info-211-2024.md

 **Texts:**

 - M. Kardar, Statistical Physics of Particles.
 The paper copy is nice, but UC Library has an online version.
 This is the primary resource for the course.
 - D. Arovas, Thermodynamics and Statistical Mechanics.
-You can find Dan Arovas’ stat-mech notes on his UCSD page, or here phys.libretexts.org
+You can find Dan Arovas’ stat-mech notes on his [UCSD page](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjo4KDQsOKDAxXNSDABHbPdArgQFnoECBEQAQ&url=https%3A%2F%2Fcourses.physics.ucsd.edu%2F2010%2FSpring%2Fphysics210a%2FLECTURES%2F210_COURSE.pdf&usg=AOvVaw0R9iSEgaPJOCgsJF7sWy-m&opi=89978449)
 - J. Sethna, Entropy, Order Parameters, and Complexity.
 The 2nd edition, which I'll use, is available online [here](https://sethna.lassp.cornell.edu/StatMech/)
 - [MacKay, Information Theory](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwi2mNTQhdeDAxWaRzABHTfNAEAQFnoECA8QAQ&url=https%3A%2F%2Fwww.inference.org.uk%2Fitprnn%2Fbook.pdf&usg=AOvVaw2U9u5mdeY0yzjLEbxfO3LW&opi=89978449) has lots of interesting connections between statistical physics and information theory.
 - I'll provide reading guidelines at the beginning of each chapter.

+**Lecture notes:** I'll develop my own lecture notes as a jupyter book, which allows me to include Python code.
+You will be able to use Google Colab (merely requires a Google account) to open any page of the jupyter book, and play with the content, for example, to run variations of the code.

+These notes will almost certainly have to go through various editorial iterations until they reach a steady state.
+Therefore, **please send me info on typos or other kinds of suggested edits.** You could do this, for example, by opening any page on Google Colab, modify the jupyter notebook (text, references, code etc.) and send the modified notebook myway.

+The notes are hosted on github pages at [https://hallatscheklab.github.io/StatPhys/intro.html](https://hallatscheklab.github.io/StatPhys/intro.html).

 **Exams and grades:** There will be one midterm and a final exam.
 Both will be 24-hour take home exams on the dates below.
-- Midterm, Tue, Mar 9 (24 hours)
+- Midterm, TBD
 - Final, Fri, May 10, 7PM - 9PM

 Grades will be determined from a weighting of all the elements of the course as follows:

 - Midterm, 20 %
 - Final, 40 %
 - Homework, 40 %